zmasmoud/Predicting-Future-Deep-Tech/README.md

 ## 🛠 Requirements

-To run the notebooks locally, install the required packages in the requirements file in your Colab environment or in a vritual environment if running in conda for instance.
+To run the notebooks locally, install the required packages in the requirements.txt file in your Colab environment or in a vritual environment if running in conda for instance.
+Some libraries might need to get updated/replaced/added/removed in case dependencies change over time or certain functionalities get deprecated.
 API keys are needed to use the different APIs: HF API, OpenAI API and Exa API.
+If you would like to follow how our code handles the API keys, store your keys in a .env file following the same nomenclature found in the code.
+Make sure the file is placed in your current working directory.